Learn what it takes to build a great fence!

 Use the right materials.

 Using proper materials goes a long way towards a durable fence.
 Only treated wood or a rot-resistant wood like cedar should be used in fence building.
 Treated fence posts should also be incised for further treatment penetration.
-In addition, for endurance, a fence built with treated ACQ lumber or cedar requires fasteners with a special coating or stainless steel fasteners to prevent corrosion.
+In addition, a fence built with treated ACQ lumber or cedar requires fasteners with a special coating or stainless steel fasteners to prevent corrosion.

 Get the details right.

 Paying attention to several details will increase the longevity of your fence.

 When dealing with treated wood, make as few cuts as possible: the treatment does not run all the way through, and you will be exposing untreated material.
 Any cuts should be re-treated with a topical solution.

 Pay close attention the end grain on the fence board when placing it against the fence rails (frame).
 Place the board with the grain curved away from the rail.
 This orientation will reduce the risk of the board splitting.